meloniq/yak/yak-for-wordpress/readme.txt

 3. Click the button "Update options"

-= How do I setup more than one shipping option =
+= How do I setup more than one shipping option? =

 Go to YAK's Shipping Options screen, and select the Basic tab.
 Enter the types of shipping you support in the "Shipping options" box at the bottom of the screen.
 Enter each option separated by a newline: